TCHEN621130/Snowman-Derby/README.md

 # Snowman-Derby
-Our project is a spin-off of Sheep Derby, replacing the sheep with snowman.
-The goal is to kill all three snowmans before they reach the other side.
+A game where the player must maneuver the ball to kill all three snowmans before they cross the player's side.

 # Creators:
 Jared Carreno, Terence Chen, William Koh